mitc-mcla/mitc-mcla.github.io/_posts/2016-06-22-full-stack-computer-projects-learning-how-to-code.markdown

 If you got this far, you are doing a hell of a job.
 Keep it up.

-If you ever want to change the design of your website, check out this <a href="https://github.com/jekyll/jekyll/wiki/sites" target="_blank">list</a> of examples.
+If you ever want to change the design of your website, check out this list of examples (https://github.com/jekyll/jekyll/wiki/sites).

-Watching this <a href="https://www.youtube.com/watch?v=i1vB7JnPvuE" target="_blank">video</a> again might crystallize your understanding of how the system works.
+Watching this video https://www.youtube.com/watch?v=i1vB7JnPvuE again might crystallize your understanding of how the system works.

 <p id="project3"> </p>**Securing A Website With HTTPS (Let's Encrypt)**

-<a href="https://letsencrypt.org" target="_blank">Let's Encrypt</a> is a certificate authority that provides free certificates for transport layer security (TLS) encryption via an automated process.
+Let's Encrypt https://letsencrypt.org is a certificate authority that provides free certificates for transport layer security (TLS) encryption via an automated process.

 Have you ever landed on a red-padlocked webpage?
 It's because HTTPS is not enabled.